Office Sex Fantasy

 - 03Pornhub Insights — search-term popularity (search-interest proxy)search-interest proxy showing steady demand for office/workplace scenario content

-- 04Joyal & Carpentier (2017), The Prevalence of Paraphilic Interests and Behaviors in the General Population — PubMedNovel-setting and dominance/submission fantasy scripts are statistically common rather than unusual in the general population.
+- 04Joyal & Carpentier (2017), The Prevalence of Paraphilic Interests and Behaviors in the General Population — PubMedProvincial survey of 1,040 adults; 45.6% reported at least one paraphilic fantasy, with novel-setting and dominance/submission scripts statistically common rather than unusual.

 - 05Psychopathia Sexualis (Krafft-Ebing) — WikipediaContrast point: the office fantasy is a situational scenario, not a clinical -philia of the kind catalogued by nineteenth-century sexology.